 What is food worker training?

-In order to become a Certified Food Manager for Department of Health regulated facilities, you must pass an examination provided by an approved provider.
-For more information and a listing of approved providers, see theย Food Manager Certificationย page.
+In order to become a certified food manager certification for a Department of Health regulated facility, you must pass an examination provided by an approved provider.

 The locations for the certified food manager examination is determine by the examination provider.
-For more information and a listing of approved providers, see theย Food Manager Certificationย page.
+For more information, view a listing of approved providers.

 How do I make a complaint about the cleanliness, employee practices, and/or sanitation of a school, detention facility, or other type of institutional cafeteria?